 To keep communication effective on Twist, it’s best to only notify people who are relevant to a given discussion.
 Avoid the instinct to over-notify, as that will clutter up people’s Inboxes with updates that are not always relevant to them.

-For example, let’s say you want to check in with a designer about the new icon she’s using.
+Let’s say you want to check in with a designer about the new icon she’s using.
 You can post a comment in your "Design discussion" thread, and choose to notify only her.
 Your comment will be posted to the thread and it will be sent to her Inbox.

 Other members in the thread will not be notified by your comment, but they will be able to see it when they revisit the thread later.
 By only notifying the designer, you avoided overloading their Inboxes with notifications that are not pertinent to them personally.